 Prêt à Parler uses the Common European Framework of Reference for Languages (CEFR), a tool developed by the Council of Europe to define the mastery of a foreign language, according to different criteria.
-It has been a reference in the field of learning and teaching French and English since 2001.
+It has been a reference in the field of learning and teaching French since 2001.

 - Can recognise and use familiar words and simple phrases for concrete purposes.